abhiram-s2002/racer/PRE_LAUNCH_CHECKLIST.md

-# 🚀 OmniMarketplace Pre-Launch Checklist
+# 🚀 GeoMart Pre-Launch Checklist

 ## 📋 Overview
-This checklist covers all critical areas that need to be addressed before going public with the OmniMarketplace app.
+This checklist covers all critical areas that need to be addressed before going public with the GeoMart app.

 ---